‘Staircase’ documentary prosecutor died of natural causes

 Police have said Black was found dead last July and the 57-year-old’s death didn’t appear suspicious.

 Black gave closing arguments at the 2003 trial that ended with novelist Michael Peterson convicted of murdering his wife.
-A judge later ordered a new trial, and Peterson entered a special plea in 2017 acknowledging that prosecutors had enough evidence to convict him of manslaughter.
+A judge later ordered a new trial, and Peterson entered a special plea in 2017 acknowledging prosecutors had enough evidence to convict him of manslaughter.

 Most Read Entertainment Stories